Roadside LiDAR Assisted Cooperative Localization for Connected Autonomous Vehicles: Related Work

 \subsection{Cooperative Localization Methods}

 For self-localization, vehicles usually only use data from the onboard sensors.
-Cooperative localization, however, expands this scope by incorporating external information, communicated through the Vehicle Ad-hoc Network (VANET) between connected agents.
-Cooperative localization methods typically falls into two main types: V2V and V2I.
+Cooperative localization, however, expands this scope by incorporating external information, communicated through the VANET between connected agents.
+Cooperative localization methods typically falls into two main types: V2V-based and V2I-based.

 V2V-based cooperative localization methods involve multilateration, using inter-vehicle distance data and individual vehicle self-localization outcomes to determine a subject vehicle's relative position.
 In \cite{Fujii2011-dm}, Fujii \textit{et al.} proposed a multiple-vehicle system in which the vehicles measure and share the distances to other vehicles together with their current position.
 Upon receiving the shared information, a vehicle can improve its localization accuracy by over 50~\% compared to self-localization.
 Yang \textit{et al.} developed a Multi-Sensor Multi-Vehicle framework \cite{Yang2020-wz} which enables data from advanced sensors, including LiDAR, to be fused via V2V communication.
 Nevertheless, the efficiency of V2V cooperative localization is fundamentally limited by each vehicle's self-localization accuracy.
 The effectiveness of the whole system deteriorates when all vehicles cannot perform self-localization accurately enough, for example, due to environmental factors.